bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 A fail means that something is going wrong in one of the methods described above.
 In this case a whole module will be restarted.
 And the work will start with the onInit method call.

-The save of the state operation is performed alongside with the checkpoint.
+Saving of the state is performed alongside with the checkpoint.
 At a checkpoint the data received after processing is checked for completeness.
 The checkpoint is an event that provides an exactly-once processing.

 There is a manager inside the module which grants access to: